Webador/SlmMail/README.md

 ------------
 * PHP 5.4: SlmMail makes use of traits (hence we dropped PHP 5.3 support)
 * [Zend Framework 2](https://github.com/zendframework/zf2)
+* [Amazon AWS ZF 2 Module]: only if you plan to use Amazon SES service

 Installation
 ------------